 You will need to complete the triage process before their first appointment, which lasts around 20 minutes.
 This session is designed to get an overview of your situation and needs.

-Triage sessions are available by appointment 9.30am–4.30pm, Monday to Friday and are filled on a first come, first served basis.
+Triage sessions are available by appointment and are filled on a first come, first served basis.
 You should come to the clinic for this session, but phone triage or support may also be offered to you.

 Swinburne Students generally incur no cost to access any of our services.
 For International students, some overseas health cover may require payment upfront, that will later be reimbursed.

-If you cancel an appointment with a clinical psychologist or psychiatrist with less than 48 hours' notice, you will be charged a $50 'no-show' fee.
+If you cancel an appointment with a counsellor, psychologist or psychiatrist with less than 48 hours' notice, you will be charged a 'no-show' fee.

-If you are in crisis, you can call the Swinburne after hours crisis line for immediate assistance:
+If you are in crisis, you can call the Swinburne after-hours support line for immediate assistance:

 Phone: 1300 854 144